kubevault/prometheus-exporter/docs/concepts/vault-server-crds/auth-methods/userpass.md

 # Configure Userpass Auth Method for Vault Server

-In Vault operator, usually Vault connection information are handled by [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md).
+In KubeVault operator, usually Vault connection information are handled by [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md).
 For [Userpass authentication](https://www.vaultproject.io/docs/auth/userpass.html), it has to be enabled and configured in Vault.
 To perform it,

 - You have to specify `spec.secret` in the [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md).